An ODE Method to Prove the Geometric Convergence of Adaptive Stochastic Algorithms: Conclusion

 \section{Conclusion}

-We propose a novel methodology to prove the geometric convergence of adaptive stochastic algorithms, in particular, comparison-based stochastic algorithms for deterministic optimization problems.
-The methodology is based on the so-called ODE method, which relates the stochastic algorithm with its associated ordinary differential equation.
-The main theorem, Theorem~\ref{thm:lc-igo}, provides sufficient conditions for an algorithm to exhibit geometric convergence with an upper bound on the convergence rate.
-A lower bound for the convergence rate is derived under similar sufficient conditions.
+We propose a novel methodology for proving the geometric convergence of adaptive stochastic algorithms, especially comparison-based ones for deterministic optimization problems.
+The methodology is based on the ODE method, which relates the stochastic algorithm to its associated ordinary differential equation.
+The main theorem, Theorem~\ref{thm:lc-igo}, provides sufficient conditions for an algorithm to exhibit geometric convergence, with an upper bound on the convergence rate.
+A lower bound on the convergence rate is derived under similar sufficient conditions.
 Theorem~\ref{lem:prac-one} and Theorem~\ref{lem:ode-igo} provide practically verifiable sufficient conditions to obtain both upper and lower bounds on the geometric convergence rate.
-The use of the practical conditions is illustrated on two examples stemming from optimization in discrete and continuous domains.
-Additionally, we further extend the methodology to cover the case of local convergence, where the geometric convergence is observed only if the initial parameter of the algorithm is close enough to the target parameter value.
+The use of the practical conditions has been illustrated on a comparison-based stochastic search algorithm on continuous domains, namely the step-size adaptive evolution strategy derived from the information-geometric optimization framework.
+To the best of our knowledge, this is the first result proving its geometric convergence.
+We further extend the methodology to cover the case of local convergence, in which geometric convergence is observed only if the initial parameter of the algorithm is close enough to the target parameter value.